-Edward Wilson (Director of Personnel and In-flight).
-Edward Wilson was appointed Director of Personnel and In-flight in December 2002, prior to which he served as Head of Personnel since joining Ryanair in December 1997.
+Edward Wilson (Chief People Officer).
+Edward Wilson was appointed Chief People Officer in December 2002, prior to which he served as Head of Personnel since joining Ryanair in December 1997.
 Prior to joining Ryanair he served as Human Resources Manager for Gateway 2000 and held a number of other human resources-related positions in the Irish financial services sector.